muzammildafedar/OMDBAPI-Movie_Web_App/readme.rst

 **************************
 Setup in xampp/lampp server
 **************************
-*Clone repo or download and extract the in the location of htdocs/ *Create database and import database.sql file in your local system database *Open application/config/database.php and setup databasename, password and username *Open application/config/config.php and setup your base_url for the web app *Run localhost/[Your folder name] on your browser.
+- Clone repo or download and extract the in the location of '''htdocs/'''
+- Create database and import database.sql file in your local system database
+- Open '''application/config/database.php''' and setup databasename, password and username
+- Open '''application/config/config.php''' and setup your base_url for the web app
+- Run '''localhost/[Your folder name]''' on your browser.